Chapter 12 // Frontier

 15 = 3 × 5

 Quantum computers do not break symmetric encryption in the same way.
-Grover's algorithm gives a quadratic speedup for brute-force search, effectively halving the key length.
+Grover's algorithm reduces brute-force search from O(2n)O(2^n) to O(2n/2)O(2^{n/2}), effectively halving the key length.
 AES-256 becomes AES-128 in strength.
 The fix is simple: double your key size.
 The real danger is to public-key cryptography.

 03 // Post-Quantum